(* updated August 17, 2020)

 The Young Israel of Las Vegas, led by Rabbi Yitzchak Wyne, is located in the private upscale community of Peccole Ranch in the Northwest area of Las Vegas.
 Peccole Ranch is comprised of 630 total acres, including 284 acres of common area and 46 acres of beautifully landscaped tree-lined greenbelt paseos and walkways.
 You’ll find that the lovely greenbelt walkways can significantly shorten your walk on Shabbos to the Young Israel.
 Lots of nearby shopping include a couple of Kosher restaurants and the Albertson’s with the robust Kosher department.
 Downtown Las Vegas is a reasonable 15-20 minute commute.

-Young Israel is one of the larger Orthodox communities, offering daily services, an abundance of classes & educational programs, youth groups, Shabbos hospitality, and an eruv.
+Young Israel is one of the more established Orthodox communities, offering daily services, an abundance of classes & educational programs, youth groups, Shabbos hospitality, and an eruv.

-A Kollel is a group of dedicated Jewish families who live, learn, and teach in the community.
 The Community Kollel of Las Vegas was started in 2008, developed with the cooperation of Yeshivas Chofetz Chaim and Torah Mesorah.
-The Kollel has been greatly successful in Las Vegas, having established two shuls and a Jewish day school.
+The Kollel has been greatly successful in Las Vegas, and has been instrumental in starting two shuls, a Jewish day school, a boys yeshiva high school and a girls yeshiva high school.

-Located in Summerlin, and within the eruv, the Community Kollel of Las Vegas offers daily and Shabbat services, as well as a plethora of classes and educational programs.
-A team of nine rabbis are enriching the Las Vegas Jewish community with the warmth, vitality, and joy of Torah learning and Jewish living.
+Located in Summerlin, and within the eruv, the Kollel is home to the Summerlin Shul, which offers daily and Shabbat services, as well as a plethora of classes and educational programs.
+The Kollel is enriching the Las Vegas Jewish community with the warmth, vitality, and joy of Torah learning and Jewish living.

 The Chabad of Southern Nevada, established in 1990 by Rabbi Shea & Dina Harlig, has emerged as a dynamic force for Jewish life in the Las Vegas Valley.
 Chabad’s beautiful central campus includes the Desert Torah Academy, a day school for grades K-8, Preschool, Hebrew school, summer day camp, synagogue, adult education center and state-of-the-art mikvah.
 Daily services are available, as well as a community eruv.
 The Chabad of Southern Nevada is located in the central area of Las Vegas, close to downtown and The Strip.